Intrauterine Insemination (IUI)

 Although in vitro fertilization, intracytoplasmic sperm injection, and other advanced procedures get a lot of attention, the majority of fertility patients will never need these complex treatments.
 At our south Florida clinic, infertility drugs and artificial insemination (usually through intrauterine insemination, or IUI) still allow most infertile women to become pregnant without the cost, time commitment, and physical impact associated with advanced reproductive technologies.

 If the cause of infertility is a lack of regular ovulation despite an adequate ovarian reserve, infertility drugs can be used to stimulate the ovaries.
-This simple fertility treatment is usually the first option attempted because it is non-invasive, comparatively low-cost, and highly effective in the majority of cases.
+This simple fertility treatment is usually the first option attempted at IVF Florida because it is non-invasive, comparatively low-cost, and highly effective in the majority of cases.

 Although there are several types of infertility drugs that may be used as part of in vitro fertilization or other advanced treatment, ovulation induction typically involves the administration of clomiphene citrate, commonly known as Clomid®.
 This medication mimics the effects of estrogen on the body.
 When estrogen is released into the bloodstream, it triggers the production of follicle stimulation hormone (FSH), which stimulates the ovaries to begin the egg-ripening process.